 - A sippy or bottle if your baby uses either…filled with whatever your baby drinks.
-Since my little one nurses, and I don’t fit into her stocking, she’ll have a sippy of water.
-It’s just a sippy from our cupboard; she knows it as hers.
+Since my little ones nursed, and I don’t fit into a stocking, a sippy of water worked.
+It was just a sippy from our cupboard that they knew was theirs.

 - An ornament to start her collection…or a football to start his career–ha ha.
 That was a joke.
 Laugh.

 For the dog:

 - He does not need expensive toys that he’ll only rip the squeaker out of